Samira786/UFOs/README.md

 ### Project

-This dynamic webpage was created using Javascript, CSS, and HTML to filter data about UFO sightings.
+This dynamic webpage was created using Javascript, CSS, and HTML to filter data about UFO sightings.<br />
 <br />
 The following files were built using Visual Studio Code:<br />
 - Index.html - The HTML file uses bootstrap to show filters with Date/Time, City, State, Country and Shape.<br />